viezel/filament-tour/README.md

     // Define a custom url to trigger your tour ->route(string $route)

+    // or use a route name to trigger your tour ->routeName(string $routeName)

-    //Register the steps of your tour
+    // Register the steps of your tour
     ->steps(Step ...$steps)

     // Define a color of your highlight overlay for the dark and light theme of your filament panel ->colors(string $light, string $dark)

-    //Set the tour as always visible, even is already viewed by the user.
+    // Set the tour as always visible, even is already viewed by the user.
     ->alwaysShow(bool|Closure $alwaysShow = true)

-    //Show or hide the progress indicator
-    ->showProgress(bool $showProgress = true)
+    // Show or hide the progress indicator ->showProgress(bool $showProgress = true)

-    //Override the default progress text: "{{current}} of {{total}}" ->progressText(string $progressText)
+    // Override the default progress text: "{{current}} of {{total}}" ->progressText(string $progressText)

-     //Set a custom class for custom theming ->popoverClass(string $popoverClass)
+    // Set a custom class for custom theming ->popoverClass(string $popoverClass)

     // Set the tour visible or not